DownRangeStudios/RadialIndicator/README.md

  # RadialIndicator
- ROBLOX Module that places positional markers in a radius on your screen
+ Module that places positional markers in a radius on your screen

  Basic usage of this module consists of how to use it to apply the default indicator to a target.

  Advanced usage of this module consists of creating custom styles and the specific properties of individual indicators.

-- Basic Usage:<br/>
+Basic Usage:<br/>
 1. Require the RadialIndicator module in your code, i.e.: require(game.ReplicatedStorage.RadialIndicator)<br/>
 2. Call `RadialIndicator.Indicate(Target, Style, Properties)`<br/>
 *    `Target` must be either a Position (Vector3 value) or a Part.
 It is where your indicator will aim.
 It is a required parameter.<br/>